DevRel-Foundation/.github/profile/README.md

 <details>
   <summary>
-    <strong>What guidance can we expect from the Working Group Managers?"</strong>
+    <strong>What guidance can we expect from the working group managers?</strong>
   </summary><br />

    A Working Group Manager is a leadership position within working groups responsible for keeping the group focused, organized, and moving forward.
 They help create an environment where all working group participants can share ideas, co-create meaningful outputs, and make an impact in the DevRel ecosystem.
 If you are interested in becoming a WG manager, please learn more at the DRF [Join us here][join-us] page.